Anannyap7/AlgoExpert-DSA/Arrays/validate-subsequence.md

 ## Optimized Approach

-You can follow the brute-force approach of travering through each element of the 1st array and comparing it with each element of the 2nd array (nested for loops).
-However, this would result in O(n^2) of time complexity.
+You can follow the **brute-force approach** of travering through each element of the 1st array and comparing it with each element of the 2nd array (nested for loops).
+However, this would result in **O(n^2)** of time complexity.
 Hence, we have to look for other alternatives to approach this problem.
-It is clear that to reduce the time complexity to O(n), we need to loop through each element of both the arrays only once.
-Since the purpose here is to determine whether the second array is a subsequence of the first array, all you need to do is compare elements from the 1st array to elements from the second array simultaneously.
+It is clear that to reduce the time complexity to **O(n)**, we need to loop through each element of both the arrays only once.
+Since the purpose here is to determine whether the second array is a subsequence of the first array, all you need to do is **compare elements from the 1st array to elements from the second array simultaneously**.
 This is remarkably better than the brute-force approach.

-**Algorithm:**
+### Algorithm:
 1. Initialize a variable to keep track of the number of coinciding elements: ```count = 0```
 2. Iterate through the main array and compare elements from the main array with elements from the sub-array using ```count``` as an iterator: ```array[i] with sequence[count]```.
 3. If the values are equal, increase the ```count```.